 Action Item Status Trim the vegetation at the entrance to the accessible fishing pier upstream of the Weber Diversion Dam and report back on its completion within 30 days of the date of this letter.
-Completed Replace the missing grills and report back on their replacement within 30 days of the date of this letter Completed

-Action Item Status Boater warning signage upstream of the dam was obscured by overgrown willows.
+Completed Replace the missing grills and report back on their replacement within 30 days of the date of this letter Completed Boater warning signage upstream of the dam was obscured by overgrown willows.
 This vegetation should be trimmed to make the signage adequately visible to recreationists.
 [Suggested but not required.]
+Completed

-Completed Barbed wire along the peak of the fence on the north side of the diversion dam had been cut, and should be repaired.
+Action Item Status Barbed wire along the peak of the fence on the north side of the diversion dam had been cut, and should be repaired.
 [Suggested but not required.]
 Completed Sizable gap under the southwest gate to the powerhouse switchyard.
 This gap should be closed to prevent unauthorized access to the switchyard.
 [Suggested but not required.]
 Completed

-Based on file reviews, discussions, and field observations made during that inspection, the Project was in compliance with the license articles related to fish and wildlife, recreation, public safety, and cultural resources.
-Follow-up items needing action were noted during inspections of the Project, however as noted above, these items have since been completed.
+Based on file reviews, discussions, and field observations made during that inspection, the Project was in compliance with the license articles related to fish and wildlife, recreation, public safety, and cultural resources.3 Follow-up items needing action were noted during inspections of the Project, however as noted above, these items have since been completed.

-&lt;sup>3 Article 104 requires the Licensee to consult with the Forest Service annually with regard to measures needed to ensure protection and development of the natural resources values of the project area.
+3 Article 104 requires the Licensee to consult with the Forest Service annually with regard to measures needed to ensure protection and development of the natural resources values of the project area.
 Article 401 requires minimum flow releases of 34 cfs or inflow (whichever is less) from Oct.
 1 to Mar.
 31; and 50 cfs or inflow (whichever is less from Apr.1 to Sep.
 31. Article 402 requires the licensee to install and maintain streamflow gages in the Weber River to monitor flows of Article 401.
 Part 8 requires recreational signage and postings.
 Article 405 requires the Licensee to develop a day-use area near the UDOT rest stop and file associated activities with Phase II and III of the recreation plan.
 Article 406 authorizes the Licensee to grant permission for certain types of land use and occupancy on the Project lands and waters prior to Commission approval.
-Article 403 requires the Licensee to consult with the SHPO before starting any land disturbing activities and conduct a CRMP.
-18 CFR Part 12 requires the Licensee to ensure public safety.
+Article 403 requires the Licensee to consult with the SHPO prior to any future land disturbing activities within the Project Boundary.
+Article 404 requires the Licensee to consult with the SHPO before starting any land disturbing activities and conduct a CRMP.
+18 CFR Part 12 requires the Licensee to maintain facilities and measures to ensure public safety.